Photo's by Anna Jackson. This post contains affiliate links. Liv products were gifted or loaned to me in my role as an Ambassador.

 Are There Any Disadvantages of Clipping in?

-Well, the potential disadvantages are exactly related to clipping in; they’re more really related to the mechanism itself.
+Well, the potential disadvantages aren’t exactly related to clipping in; they’re more really related to the mechanism itself.
 Like, if your cleat snaps.
 This happened back in the day to a friend of mine just as we were heading out of [London] city centre towards Richmond Park.
 Luckily for us, we were within walking distance of a bike shop.
 Taking spares, and tools can mitigate this risk but I kinda feel like we could end up taking enough spare parts to build a whole new bike if we worried about everything.
 Your best bet is to check your cleats before and after each ride, as the screws can work themselves loose on occasion.

 The only other annoying thing I can think of is if there is any walking involved.
 Technically, you should be riding, but if you’re bike pack or riding to run some errands, shoes with cleats on the bottom are not the safest or most comfortable option to walk in.
 You can mitigate this by using SPD MTB cleats on shoes which have a recess meaning the sole of the shoe sits flush with the ground allowing you to walk as normal.

 Will You Fall Over When You Clip-in?

 Although lots of people say that falling when you first clip in is mandatory, it really is a personal thing.
 I’ve been lucky and never made it to the floor; as I was approaching a crossing a pedestrian stepped out in the road so I stopped without thinking.
 Luckily there was a bus next to me which I used to keep myself from falling even though embarrassingly I landed right next to the drivers window.
 I don’t remember another incident, so sounds like I got off pretty lightly?!